Stars Wars at Disney World in Florida

-You are in present day Star Wars.
-So, post Episode IX, the Rise of Skywalker.
+You are in present day Star Wars, to an extent.
+Basically, it’s during the sequel trilogy.
 The Resistance has set up a base here, and the First Order shows up.
 Both sides are trying to recruit you!
 The stores, dining options, and rides reflect this.
-As a result you only see characters who are ‘still alive today.’
+As a result you only see characters who are in the newer movies.

 *While a majority of the Star Wars action is in Galaxy’s Edge, there are a couple other Star Wars areas in this park.
 I will touch on those at the end of this article, as neither experience should be skipped.

 There are two rides in Galaxy’s Edge.
 The first one that opened was Smuggler’s Run.
 If you’re a fan of The Clone Wars or Rebels series, you’ll be excited to know that Hondo Ohnaka runs this ride, and you will get to see him!
 Basically, Chewie needs work done to the Falcon, so he makes a deal with Hondo.
 Hondo gets to borrow the Falcon, and then he’ll help Chewie.
 You’re the crew Hondo is recruiting to help him with some smuggling.
 This is an interactive ride, and you can track your points on the Disney play app (if it’s cooperating that day).
 Even if the app isn’t working, you get to go inside the Millennium Falcon.